Gresham, Oregon: History

+Prior to settlement, the first documented inhabitants of the Gresham area were Kalapuya Native Americans, who lost a majority of their population to disease by the 1830s.

 The area now known as Gresham was first settled in 1851 by brothers Jackson and James Powell, who laid claim to land under the Donation Land Claim Act of 1850 and named the settlement Powell's Valley.
 In 1884, a local merchant petitioned for a post office from the United States Post Office Department to be established in his store, proposing to name it after Postmaster General Walter Q. Gresham if his request was granted.
 Concurrently, other community members secured a post office named "Campground," which referred to the area's religious camp meeting site and its convenience as a stop for travelers heading to Portland.
 Once the Post Office Department recognized its error, it revoked the Campground post office designation.

 Gresham was incorporated in 1905, the year of the Lewis and Clark Centennial Exposition; its population at the time was 365.
 Lewis Shattuck, a member of a pioneer family, served as the first mayor.
-The local economy was primarily driven by agriculture, particularly the cultivation of berries, grapes, and vegetables.
 During that period, trains operated between Gresham and Portland on an hourly schedule.
 Gresham's early settlers would go on to form the outlying communities of Boring, Sandy, Fairview, and Estacada.

+Gresham's early economy was heavily driven by agriculture.
+The cultivation of berries (particularly raspberries), grapes, and vegetables were its primary economic focus from the 1910s to the 1960s.

 Gresham's city library, which began as a small book collection in the town's general store, was officially established as the Gresham Branch Public Library in 1913 with a grant from the Andrew Carnegie library fund.

 Gresham General Hospital opened in 1959 in downtown Gresham.
 In 1984, the hospital moved to Stark Street and became Mount Hood Medical Center.